pdidev/tutorial/README.md

 ## Ex1.
 Getting started

 Ex1 is a simple MPI stencil code.
+There is no output in the code yet, so we can not see its result.
 Examine the source code, compile it and run it.
 ```bash
 make ex1        # compile the code